ankurp/Apple-Web-Push-Notification-Rails/README.md

 * The password you enter during the saving process will go into the initializer ("Run Generator" step)

 ### WWDR Certificate
-Second certificate you need to sign a pkpass
+Second certificate you need to sign the web package

 1. <b>Download</b> http://developer.apple.com/certificationauthority/AppleWWDRCA.cer
 * Double-click to <b>install</b>